barryclark/jekyll-now/about.md

 ## Research interests
-Unsupervised Learning, Efficient Data Representation (Sparity, Autoencoding, Information Bottleneck Representation) and Application in Medicine and Business.
+Bayesian statistics and Probability Models in Deep Learning, and Applications.